OverCrave/bukkit-morpheus/README.md

   * `left-bed` &mdash; this message is showed when player leaves bed.
   * `commands: `
     * `default` &mdash; this message is showed when player runs /morpheus command.
-    * `enabled` &mdash; this message is showed when player runs /morpheustoggle command and turns sleep voting on.
+    * `enabled` &mdash; this message is showed when player runs /morpheus toggle command and turns sleep voting on.
-    * `disabled` &mdash; this message is showed when player runs /morpheustoggle command and turns sleep voting off.
+    * `disabled` &mdash; this message is showed when player runs /morpheus toggle command and turns sleep voting off.
  Default `config.yml`:
 ```yaml
 share-of-players: 0.5